Cardholder Frequently Asked Questions

 - Swipe your card.

-- If you want cash, select the amount and it will be added to your purchase.
+- If you want cash back, select the amount and it will be added to your purchase if your balance is sufficient.

-Gas stations – Paying at the pump may cause a hold of up to $75; consider paying inside, saying how much you want to purchase, and signing the receipt.
+Gas stations – If you are paying at the pump at a gas station, there may be a “hold” of up to $100 placed on your account, which is to make sure you have enough money to pay the bill; consider instead paying inside, saying how much you want to purchase, and signing the receipt, so that no “hold” will be placed on your card.

 Restaurants – Restaurants may verify you have enough in your account for the bill.
 Make sure you have enough funds to cover any added tip.

-Hotels – The hotel may hold the amount of your estimated bill, making that amount unavailable for other purchases.
+Hotels – The hotel may hold the amount of your estimated bill, plus incidental expenses, making that amount unavailable for other purchases.
 When you check out, the hold may take a few days to be removed.

-Auto rentals – You may use your card for final payment for a rental car, but a credit card may be necessary to reserve a rental car.
+Auto rentals – You may be able to use your card for final payment for a rental car, but a credit card may be necessary to reserve a rental car.

 Returns – Store return policies vary.
 You may receive a credit to your account or a store credit.
 A credit to your account may take a week to process before funds are available for use.

-Pay bills online, in-person, or over the phone.
-By using the Debit Card to pay bills online or over the phone, you can avoid costly fees charged by check cashers and others.
+You can use your card to pay bills online, in-person, or over the phone.
+By using the New York Child Support Prepaid Debit Card to pay bills online or over the phone, you may avoid costly fees charged by check cashers and others.

 Know your balance